 Here’s what you get and what you need to participate

-The Soldiers to Scholars Program requires that participants act as role models and work 5 hours a week mentoring at risk children in STS approved programs.
-In return for their time, Soldiers to Scholars will subsidize, up to 100% of the participant’s tuition and required supplies at either a State funded college in the greater Orlando area or at the University of Central Florida.
-If you chose to live in designated housing, STS will also cover the cost of your textbooks.
+The Soldiers to Scholars (STS) Program requires that participants act as role models and work 7 hours a week mentoring at risk children in STS approved programs.
+In return for their time, Soldiers to Scholars will subsidize, up to 100% of the participant’s tuition and required supplies at all Valencia College locations or at the University of Central Florida.
+If you chose to live in designated housing, (Metro Place Apartments) Soldiers to Scholars will also cover the cost of your textbooks.

 To be eligible for the Soldiers to Scholars program the participant must meet the following criteria: